fernandreu/dice-wars/README.md

 Download
 --------

-Check the files attached to the latest release at the following link:
+The latest Windows Desktop build is attached to the latest release at the following link:

 https://github.com/fernandreu/dice-wars/releases/latest